The Inn of Lost Heroes (2010)

 Innof Lost Heroes does its fucking job when it needs to.
 A frankly very atmospheric and terrific outing into outright horror from a writer that shows us you CAN do interesting shit without resorting to bizarro rules, bizarro settings or Pygmy rape gangs.
 Inn of Lost Heroes makes a successful foray into horror territory, a battlefield roughly equivalent to Russia during an Ice Age as far as DnD is concerned, and returns triumphant and laden with spoils.

 Pros: Hot diggity damn that is some fine ass use of foreshadowing and atmosphere.
 Great monsters.
 Overal terrific nightmarish horror vibe in the tradition of Silent Hill

 Cons: Art is unspectacular which could have elevated the piece but instead falls flat.
 Use of standard DnD monsters like Fire Beetles diminishes the work, a thematic faux pas.
 It feels like Donkey Kong suddenly showing up in an episode of the Handmaid’s Tale (I’d imagine, I do not watch degeneracy).

-Final Verdict: I’m not sure I’d consider it an instant classic but it’s a damn fine adventure for anyone who is looking for some horror.
+Final Verdict: I’m not sure I’d consider it an instant classic but it’s a damn fine adventure for anyone who is looking for some horror to break up the Dungeoncrawling.
 By my own metric I am fucked since I don’t consider it on par with Many Gates of the Gann, Deep Carbon Observatory or Slumbering Ursine Dunes but damn it’s fine.
 Well done.
 8.5 out of 10.